 With health and safety top of mind, we will continue to provide information during this uncertain period to address your concerns.

-We are sensitive to the fact that over the coming weeks, some customers could experience financial difficulties associated with the COVID 19 crisis.
+We are sensitive to the fact that some customers may be experiencing financial difficulties associated with the COVID-19 crisis.

-We are putting the following measures in place to help those affected:
+We are therefore putting the following measures in place to help those affected:

 Our prevention measures